John Prine

+Prine struggled with health issues throughout his life, surviving cancer twice.
+He died in 2020 from complications caused by COVID-19.
+Earlier the same year, he received the Grammy Lifetime Achievement Award.

 Early life

 Prine was the son of William Mason Prine, a tool-and-die maker, and Verna Valentine (Hamm), a homemaker, both originally from Muhlenberg County, Kentucky.
 He was born and raised in the Chicago suburb of Maywood.
 In summers, they would go back to visit family near Paradise, Kentucky.
 Prine started playing guitar at age 14, taught by his brother, David.
 He attended classes at Chicago's Old Town School of Folk Music, and graduated from Proviso East High School in Maywood, Illinois.
-He was a U.S. Postal Service mailman for five years and was drafted into the United States Army during the Vietnam War era, serving as a vehicle mechanic in West Germany before beginning his musical career in Chicago.
+He was a U.S. Postal Service mailman for five years and was drafted into the United States Army during the Vietnam War, serving as a vehicle mechanic in West Germany before beginning his musical career in Chicago.